 After initial measurement, the loans and receivables are subsequently measured at amortized cost using the EIR method, less allowance for impairment.
-Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the EIR.
 The amortization is included in the "Interest income" under the "Investment income" account in profit or loss.
 The losses arising from impairment of such loans and receivables are recognized in "Provision for impairment losses" under "General and administrative expense".